What are Metal Organic Frameworks (MOFs)?

 - M8O8(OH)4 (M = Ti)

 Metal clusters are also referred to as secondary building units (SBUs).
 Strong bonds within metal clusters gives them specific geometries.
 The atoms are precisely arranged with designated sites for connectivity.
-As a result, coordination bonds with linkers occur in predicable and repeating patterns.
+This arrangement allows coordination bonds with linkers to occur in predictable and repeating patterns.

-The metal centers bring their own chemical properties to the metal organic framework.
+The type of metal centers used brings their own chemical properties to the metal organic framework.
 Here are a few examples:

 MOF Ligands

-MOF ligands connect the metal centers.
-For an organic compound to be a ligand it must have at least two coordinating sites.
+MOF ligands (also known as organic linkers) connect the metal centers.
+For an organic compound to be a ligand, it must have at least two coordinating sites.
 These sites contain electronegative atoms such as oxygen or nitrogen.
 Coordinating functional groups include:

 - Boronic acid